rachayita/OpsNotes/rust/rust.md

           - results in increased compile time with large machine code
             - cpu's instruction cache becomes less effective bcoz of multiple code copies
   - `Box` and `Arc` supports storing fat pointers

+## trait object
+- an opaque value of another type that implements a set of traits
+  - the set of traits is made up of:
+    - an "object safe" base trait
+    - plus any number of auto trait
+- its purpose is to allow abstraction across common behaviour
+- we can't add data to a trait object
+- generic method calls are illegal for trait object
+- only one copy is generated for function that takes trait object, resulting in:
+  - less code bloat at the cost of requiring slower virtual function calls
+  - inhibiting any chance of inlining and related optimizations from occuring
+- must be object safe because once you have used a trait object
+  - rust no longer knows the concrete type that's implementing the trait
+- if a trait method returns the concrete `Self` type
+  - but a trait object forgets the exact type that `Self` is
+    - there is no way the method can use the original concrete type
+- trait objects are right choice when needed collection of mixed type values, all together
+- Possible reason to use trait objects is to reduce the total amount of compiled code
+  - may compile generic function many times, once for each type it’s used with
+- generics have two important advantages over trait objects:
+  1. speed: rust can evaluate it at compile time, so that there’s no runtime cost at all
+    - rust never knows what type of value a trait object points to untill run time
+      - if you pass a Sink,
+        - overhead of calling virtual methods and checking for errors still applies
+  2. not every trait can support trait objects
+    - static methods that work only with generics
+      - they rule out trait objects entirely
+    - trait that uses `Self` type is incompatible with trait objects
+- with trait objects, type info is lost, needed to type-check your program
+- a trait object points to both
+  - an instance of a type implementing our specified trait
+  - as well as a table used to lookup trait methods on that type at runtime
+- we create a trait object by specifying some sort of pointer
+  - such as & reference or Box<T> smart poiner
+  - then the `dyn` keyword, and then specifying the relevent trait
+- rust doesn't have inheritance but bounds
+- `Trait: Sized`: only be implemented for type that already implements `Sized`
+- `fn method(&self) where Self: Sized`:
+  - only types that implements `Sized` can implement this method
+- `dyn` is a prefix of a trait object's type
+  - used to highlight calls to methods on the associated trait are dynamically dispatched
+  - to use the trait this way, it must be 'object safe'
+- unlike generic params or `impl Trait`, compiler doesnt know concrete type being passed
+  - ie: the type has been erased
+- `dyn Trait` reference contains two pointers
+  - one pointer goes to the data(eg. instance of struct)
+  - another poiner goes to a map of method call names to a function pointers
+    - known as virtual method table or vtable
+  - at runtime, when a method needs to be called on the `dyn Trait`
+    - the vtable is consulted to get the function pointer
+    - and then that function pointer is called
+    - it has additional runtime cost
+    - also, method cannot be inlined by compiler
+- `dyn Trait` produce smaller code than `impl Trait` / generic parameters
+  - as the method won't be duplicated for each concrete type

 ## std::cell::Cell
 - if we can't get reference to a value then mutating it is f